 The athlete may complain of symptoms of tarsal tunnel syndrome which can be caused by an unknown coalition of the tarsal bones.
 Diagnosis is made after a thorough examination with a full medical history.
 An X-ray may show up an osseous coalition and an MRI may show up a fibrous one.

-The bones involve are the Calcaneus, Talus, Navicular, Cuboid, and the three Cuneiform bones.
-The most common joints to be affected are the calcaneonavicular joint between the Calcaneus and the Navicular, and the talocalcaneal joint between the Talus and the Calcaneus.
+The bones involved are the Calcaneus, Talus, Navicular, Cuboid, and the three Cuneiform bones.
+The most common joints to be affected are the

 After diagnosis, the foot may be placed in a cast or walking boot to allow proper rest to reduce the pain and inflammation.
 After this period biomechanical problems should be corrected.
 This may require insoles or orthotics.
 Exercises to improve mobility may also be advised.
 Corticosteroid injections are sometimes also recommended.